brighams/typescript-tailwind-webpack-sauce/README.md

 npm run build

-The landing page should look like this:
+The landing page should look something like this:
 ![README](README.png)

 ----